info-beamer/package-sdk/p2plib/README.md

 ## Property `group.num_peers`

-Returns the total number of devices (including the one calling) within the PeerGroup.
+Returns the total number of devices (including this one) within the PeerGroup.

 ## Property `group.peers`